 You should have the following materials ready before you begin your application

 - Current GPA

-Review your application.
-Once you have completed and submitted your application, you will only be able to update your contact and faculty preference information.
-You will also able to review the status of your recommendation letters.
+Complete and review your application.
+Once you have submitted your application, you will only be able to update your contact and faculty preference information.
+You will also be able to review the status of your recommendation letters.